medusa2112/HealiosHealth/replit.md

-✓ Added "The Food-Grown® Difference" section with statistics and scientific messaging ✓ Added expert consultation section with nutritionist image and booking CTAs ✓ Added customer reviews section with testimonials and 300K+ customer social proof
+✓ Added "The Food-Grown® Difference" section with statistics and scientific messaging ✓ Added expert consultation section with nutritionist image and booking CTAs ✓ Added customer reviews section with testimonials and 300K+ customer social proof ✓ Added newsletter signup section with "Join our Wild community" form ✓ Added comprehensive footer with navigation links and company information

 ## Advanced SEO Implementation (January 2025)